Pett: Wreck of HMS Anne

 HMS Anne was a 70-gun third rate ship of the line of the English Royal Navy, launched in 1678.
 She was badly damaged at the Battle of Beachy Head on 30 June 1690.
 Her captain beached her here and she was set on fire to prevent capture by the French.
 Her remains were discovered when the vessel was partly dug up by a mechanical excavator in 1974.
 The wreck is usually exposed by low tides which are below 0.6m above the chart datum (Dover).
 She lies in sand on a firm clay substrate on top of the prehistoric submerged forest.
 An explanatory panel is placed opposite her location on the sea wall.

 In popular culture

 Pett Level beach was the filming location for parts of the video of David Bowie's 1980 number one hit single "Ashes to Ashes."
 Jonathan Miller filmed the beach scenes for his 1966 TV film of Alice in Wonderland at Pett Level.
 Sir John Gielgud played the Mock Turtle and Malcolm Muggeridge was the Gryphon.

+Pett Level is the name of a song by the band Keston Cobblers Club.